mongodb/docs/source/includes/fact-permissions-for-backing-databases.rst

-The |application| and Backup Daemon must authenticate to the backing databases as a MongoDB user with appropriate access.
+|onprem| must authenticate to the backing
+databases as a MongoDB user with appropriate access.
 The user must have the following roles: